-Following a successful pilot, CCHB have made their customer helpline permanent.
-The helpline gives guidance to consumers, home builders and others involved in the selling of new homes.
-CCHB are working with an established and independent contact centre to provide this service.
+During the year, there were 2,587 general enquiries made to the Code which represents a 26% increase on the previous year.
+Most of these contacts are from home buyers (87%).
+CCHB work with an established and independent contact centre to provide this service.
 The contact centre team provide help with general queries about what the Code covers and how its requirements apply in the purchasing process.
-Though the helpline team does not advise consumers on Code breaches or individual cases, it will advise on how to raise a complaint through the Code's Independent Dispute Resolution Scheme.
+Though the helpline team do not advise consumers on Code breaches or individual cases, it will advise on how to raise a complaint through the Code's Independent Dispute Resolution Scheme.

-With effect from April 2019, the fee to bring a complaint through the Code's Independent Dispute Resolution Scheme was removed.
+Since April 2019 there has been no fee for bringing a complaint through the Code's Independent Dispute Resolution Scheme.
 This gives home buyers easy access to redress should something go wrong with their purchase.
-Prior to the change, the claim fee was refunded in most cases where a claim was upheld.
-However, removing the fee has eliminated a potential barrier for home buyers, giving more confidence in their purchase decision.
-Builders still must pay a fee when a complaint is raised against them, this is intended to incentivise them to provide a good service and encourage them to resolve issues quickly and thoroughly removing any need for escalation.
+Builders still must pay a fee when a complaint is raised against them, this is intended to incentivise them to provide a good service and encourage them to resolve issues quickly and thoroughly, removing any need for escalation.